-Although governments set the fixed requirement, we can make the simplifying assumption that what actually is chosen is the level of restrictiveness of the regulation in the domestic economy g{jj} .
-This assumption is particularly important for section 4, since we are able to estimate g{ij} and g{jj} without having to estimate the fixed costs, bypassing the notoriously challenging task of estimating the fixed costs.
+Although governments set the fixed cost, we can make the simplifying assumption that what actually is chosen is the level of restrictiveness of the regulation in the domestic economy g{jj} .
+This assumption is particularly important for Section 4, since we are able to estimate g{ij} and g{jj} directly, bypassing the notoriously challenging task of estimating the fixed costs.